python-discord/site/pydis_site/apps/content/resources/guides/python-guides/python-on-windows.md

 ### The advanced method: editing environment variables

-If you no longer have the installer, or want more control over variables in PATH, you can edit the environment variables manually.
+If you want more control over the entries in your PATH, you can edit the PATH environment variables manually.

 First, search "environment variables" in Windows search and click on "Edit the system environment variables".
 Then click the "Environment Variables" button